Wolf Volcano Giant-Tortoise |

 Natural history: Extremely common in some areas of Wolf Volcano.
 Chelonoidis becki is a diurnal and terrestrial tortoise that inhabits deciduous forests, evergreen montane forests, humid grasslands, dry shrublands, and dry grasslands.
 Members of C. becki feed on hard grasses and leaves of shrubs.3 Males of the Wolf Volcano Giant-Tortoise fight each other using a combination of biting, gaping, neck extensions, and pushing the opponent.4 When mating, the tortoises produce resounding guttural sounds.

 Conservation: Vulnerable.5 Chelonoidis becki is listed in this category because more than half of its population has disappeared in the last 180 years.5 Today, it is estimated that 10,000–12,000 Wolf Volcano Giant-Tortoises remain.6 Causes of the population decline include harvesting by fishermen,7,8 and the introduction of goats, pigs, dogs, and rodents.5,9 Volcanic eruptions are also a serious threat to the species5.
-Wolf Volcano is in constant activity, with its last eruption recorded on May 2015.
+Wolf Volcano is in constant activity, with its last eruption recorded in May 2015.

 Distribution: Chelonoidis becki is endemic to an estimated 246 km2 area on Wolf Volcano on northern Isabela Island.
 Galápagos, Ecuador.